Relations among higher Whitehead maps: Abstract

 \section{Abstract}

-We define generalised higher Whitehead maps between polyhedral products.
+We study relations among generalised higher Whitehead maps.
+Departing from the classical approach of studying spherical Whitehead maps via the Hurewicz homomorphism, we instead define generalised higher Whitehead maps between polyhedral products.
 By investigating the interplay between the homotopy-theoretic properties of polyhedral products and the combinatorial properties of simplicial complexes, we describe new families of relations among these maps, while recovering and generalising known identities among Whitehead products.